Investor group calls for protest vote over all-male Glencore board

 The mining and commodities trading group confirmed Hayward's permanent appointment on Thursday, having installed him as interim chairman last May when his predecessor Sir John Bond was ousted by shareholders.

-The Local Authority Pension Fund Forum (LAPFF), an association of 60 UK-based public sector pension funds with combined assets of about 120 billion pounds ($203 billion), said that Glencore is the only company on London's blue-chip FTSE-100 index with an all-male board.
+The Local Authority Pension Fund Forum (LAPFF), an association of 60 UK-based public sector pension funds with combined assets of about 120 billion pounds, said that Glencore is the only company on London's blue-chip FTSE-100 index with an all-male board.
 The association says its members have widespread holdings in the mining giant.

 “It is four years on from the Davies Review, yet Glencore Xstrata, with its global presence, still seems unable to find a woman anywhere in the world of sufficient capability to join the board,” the association said in a statement.